hkpeaks/peaks-consolidation/README.md

 Golang is a simple and beautiful programming language that allows JoinTable to implement ultra-performance streaming.
 For instance, it can process a 67.2GB CSV file and output 91GB.

 According to a performance chart, Peaks demonstrate high efficiency in resource utilization during the processing of billions of rows for JoinTable.
-Every peak of CPU utilization is due to data being loaded into memory for the current partition of a file.
 You can continue to enjoy YouTube during this intensive processing for less than 5 minutes long.

 Apart from JoinTable, this url https://youtu.be/9nxIDi2t1Bg is a demo video which apply a query statement "Select{1000MillionRows.csv | Ledger(L10…L15,L50…L55,L82…L88) Account(12222…12888,15555…16888) Project(>B28,<B22) ~ Peaks-Filter1000M.csv}" to select 15,110,000 rows from the 1 billion rows file.
 The whole processing time is 124 seconds running on a 3-year-old desktop PC with only 32GB RAM.
 Utilization of memory resources throughout the process is near half.
 Less resource demanding if comparing a JoinTable test.

 ## Peaks Roadmap

-Based on user responses after releasing the first beta version, the next possible scenario is to release a new software called ‘Peaks Consolidation’ next year.
-This constitutes a redevelopment of the DotNet WebNameSQL accounting module into the Golang Peaks.
-This software will help with statutory compliance and management ad-hoc reporting for financial consolidation with thousands of business units and legal entities.
+Peaks Consolidation will help with statutory compliance and management ad-hoc reporting for financial consolidation with thousands of business units and legal entities by the following features:-

+1. voucher generation e.g. amortization, daily sales
+2. segmental multi-currencies account periodical balance
+3. account reconciliation
+4.  foriegn currency
+   a. revaluation at entity level -
+   b. translation at consolidation level
+5. elimination of inter-company transactions
+6. re-alignment of different year-end dates with different consolidation methods
+   a. proportional accounting
+   b. equity accounting,
+   c. full consolidation with calculation of minority interest
+7. standardizes your dataset

-Peaks Consolidation will help you solve massive data of account reconciliation, foreign currency translation, elimination of inter-company transactions, re-alignment of different year-end dates with different consolidation methods (i.e., proportional accounting, equity accounting, and full consolidation with calculation of minority interest).
-It standardizes your dataset and is empowered by a conditional mapping engine with effective date of change calculation rules.
+Standardizes your dataset and is empowered by a conditional mapping engine with effective date of change calculation rules.
 This engine can be used to solve your ever-changing incentive plans for different stakeholder management, account allocation and sharing holdings in investment in subsidiaries, joint ventures and associates.

-Peaks Consolidaton also will help you with basic accounting tasks such as amortization, voucher generation, and calculation of segmental multi-currencies account periodical balance.
-Peaks Consolidation will extend to support your advanced accounting.
 The mission of Peaks Accounting development roadmap is to empower you to achieve advanced accounting automation anywhere, progressing towards real-time accounting automation.

 The author loves using Golang because it is a high-performance programming language with a beautiful syntax design.
 It is exceptionally easy to learn and has strong support from the community.
 As a result, the author is considering integrating Peaks with other software written in Golang.
 Below are some of projects why the author finds Golang is very attractive: -